GfSE/SAF-Specification/stakeholders.md

 Systems Engineering creates a clear and manageable system structure, which is the basis for project planning and task assignment.

 ## Concern
+* For what purpose is the system of interest developed or adapted?

+  ***Rationale:  (User Story) In my role, I need to check if the project order is implemented correctly.***
 * What are the HW components to be provided?
 * What are the SW components to be provided?
 * What are the system delivery standards?